Azure-Samples/functions-javascript-sap-cloud-sdk-quickstart/README.md

 There are multiple ways to deploy this project to Azure.
 We provide two options in this repository:

-1. via template deployment and VS Code extension.
+1. Via template deployment and VS Code extension.
 This approach allows an quick deployment to Azure but does not necessarily reflect the best practices.
 You find more information on this option [here](documentation/DEPLOYMENT-VSCODE.md).
-2. via [Azure Developer CLI](https://learn.microsoft.com/azure/developer/azure-developer-cli/overview) using `azd up`.
+2. Via [Azure Developer CLI](https://learn.microsoft.com/azure/developer/azure-developer-cli/overview) using `azd up`.
 This approach enables a quick and easy deployment and already contains best practices.
 It serves as a perfect starting point for a production grade setup.
 You find more information on this option [here](documentation/DEPLOYMENT-AZD.md).

 ## Deploy to SAP BTP 🪂